How to do business with us

 We consider ourselves to be transparent and fair when conducting business with suppliers and contractors.
 We aim to give all interested parties an opportunity to tender on equal terms and aim to encourage a diverse range of companies to do business with us.

-For further help please visit our ‘Further Help’ page
+For further help please visit our ‘further help for suppliers’ page

 Some examples include:

-If you would like to see a full list of what the Council buys please go to the spend over £500 page (link to page)
+If you would like to see a full list of what the Council buys please go to the spend over £500 page.

 What happens if I decide to submit a tender or a quote?